Lake Apopka: North Shore Enhancement Area (NSEA)

 Historically, more than 85 percent of the phosphorus going into Lake Apopka was from farms on the lake's north shore.
 To combat this problem, the District and the U.S. Department of Agriculture (USDA) purchased almost all of the farms for restoration between 1988 and 2001.
 This contributed to reducing discharges of excessive nutrients from farms to the lake.

 The 1996 Lake Apopka Improvement and Management Act authorized the District to set a phosphorus concentration target.
 Subsequently, the District established a restoration phosphorus-loading target for Lake Apopka of 15.9 metric tons of phosphorus per year.
-This represents a 75 percent reduction from 1989–1994 farming discharges.
+This represents a 75 percent reduction from 1989 to 1994 farming discharges.
 The target was later adopted as a total maximum daily load (TMDL) for the lake, which has a goal of attaining an in-lake total phosphorus concentration of 55 parts per billion (ppb).

-Restoration of wetlands on the NSEA can reduce storm water discharges to Lake Apopka and related nutrient loading, accelerating the enhancement of the lake.
+Restoration of wetlands on the NSEA can reduce stormwater discharges to Lake Apopka and related nutrient loading, accelerating the enhancement of the lake.
 The innovative restoration and remediation plan for the NSEA focuses on infrastructure requirements, soil inversion and soil amendment work needed to prepare the system for wetland restoration.
 The soil inversion process was developed as a remediation method to address the high levels of organochlorine pesticides (OCPs) found in organic surface soils (the top 30 centimeters (cm) of soil).
 The pesticides remain in the organic soils from years of farm pesticide applications.
 The inversion process used modified farm equipment to plow up to one meter deep and essentially flip the soil, bringing up uncontaminated soil to the surface and covering the contaminated surface layer of soil.
 The work was completed in May 2009 and it helped ensure that OCPs were unable to enter the food chain.
 The inversion process reduced contaminants in the biologically active soil layer to safe levels on about 1,600 hectares (4,000 acres) in the NSEA.